- Find a Trail

 - Get Involved

-The mileage slips by on the Slippery Elm Rail-Trail as you take in the flat, fast and scenic northwest Ohio countryside.
-The 13-mile paved path runs south from Bowling Green through the small town of Rudolph and finishes in North Baltimore.
-Its half-marathon length is ideal for runners in training, and the smooth surface is a joy for cyclists and inline skaters.
-Between Rudolph and the southern endpoint, expansive agricultural landscapes offer the quiet charm visitors have come to expect from this area of the country.
+Today, the 13-mile Slippery Elm Trail follows the route of the former rail corridor, running south from Bowling Green through the small town of Rudolph and ending in North Baltimore.
+Its half-marathon length is ideal for runners in training, and the smooth, flat surface is a joy for cyclists and in-line skaters.
+Between Rudolph and the southern endpoint, expansive agricultural landscapes impart the quiet charm visitors have come to expect from this area of the country.

 My family and I are a bit biased, we live less than a half mile from the Slippery Elm, and bike, run and walk it frequently.
 But we've ridden bucket-list trails in many places around the US, and they often fall short of our humble Slippery-Elm in many ways.